Michael Nesmith More Than A Monkee

 Outside The Monkees, Nesmith succeeded as a solo musician, particularly in pioneering the country-rock genre.
 His First National Band produced hits like “Joanne” that resonated with fans of the emerging genre.
 His biggest hit was “Different Drum,” which became an iconic hit for Linda Ronstadt.

 Nesmith’s innovative streak extended to visual media; he is often credited as one of the inventors of the modern music video.
-(Rio, 1977, stands out because it was a creative film as opposed to a performance video.)
+(Rio, 1977, stands out because it was a creative film rather than a performance video.)
 His 1981 program, PopClips, was a precursor to MTV, showing his forward-thinking vision of combining music and video for entertainment.

 Michael Nesmith More Than A Musician